 Know this simple explanation and you will understand why many plant-based advocates behave the way they do.

 More likely than not, you, the one reading this, have not pondered these questions on meat consumption.
 And after reading this, you will dismiss these ideas and go on with your day without making any changes to your life.
-But I implore you that this is a topic worth a deeper look.
+But I implore you that this is a topic worth a deeper look because it is directly related to our choices.
 Take five minutes to look up a video on how a cow is bled to death, or how a pig is rendered unconscious when it gets lowered into a pit of carbon dioxide.
 Or spend more time and watch Dominion, which I linked in my previous animal agriculture post.
-These things have been deliberately hidden from us consumers, specifically because the industry knows they will convince many people to stop eating meat.
+Yes, these videos are not pleasant to watch, but learning about this process is important, no matter how painful it is.
+If you eat animal products, then you should be a witness to what you paid to happen.

 All animals should have certain rights.
 For example, a duck should have the right to swim in a pond and fly, as opposed to living its entire life in a dark warehouse without ever seeing a pond.
 A pig should have the right to roam freely and scavenge for food, as opposed to living its entire life in a dark warehouse between steel bars.
 Regardless of whether an animal is wild or domesticated, they should have the right to live naturally, free from human caused abuse.